innerbytes/idajs/Ida/README.template.md

 ### 3.8 Key Takeaways for Modders

 - **Start with scenes:** Understand the scene structure and what entities exist.
-Explore the LBA 2 scenes using [LBAArchitect][architect] tool.
-Unfortunately, LBAArchitect supports only indoor scenes.
+Explore the LBA 2 scenes using [LBArchitect][architect] tool.
+Unfortunately, LBArchitect supports only indoor scenes.
 However, you can also explore outdoor scenes and their objects using https://lba2remake.net/ in the Editor mode.

 - **Read and run Samples:** Start with House sample.
 It re-implements the Twinsen's house scene 1:1 as it is implemented in the original LBA 2 game, but using only {{{ida}}} modding capabilities.
 See [IdaJS Samples](#5-idajs-samples) section.